chapel-lang/chapel/doc/release/platforms/infiniband.rst

 Avoiding Slow Job Launch
 ++++++++++++++++++++++++

-We've observed job launch hangs in some systems with InfiniBand that were resolved by limiting the memory available for communication, for example with:
+We've observed very slow job launch on some systems with InfiniBand that were resolved by limiting the memory available for communication, for example with: